russell-sands/configurable-inspector/README.md

 **Other things to be aware of / keep in mind**:

-- **Each chart must have a unique name**, chart names in your web map must not repeat.
+- Each chart must have a unique name, chart names in your web map must not repeat.
 - ArcGIS Charts are realtively heavy.
 Adding many charts to your map may negatively impact initial draw performance.

 ## Using the Application